hybridsjs/hybrids/docs/store/model.md

 store.set(pageOne.users[0], { name: 'New name' });
 ```

 To prevent an endless loop of fetching data, the cached value of the parent model instance only invalidates if the `store.set` method is used.
-Updating the state of the nested model definition by fetching new values with `store.get` action won't invalidate the parent model.
+Updating the state of the nested model definition by fetching new values with the `store.get` action won't invalidate the parent model.
 Get action still respects the `cache` option of the parent storage.
 If you need a high rate of accuracy of the external data, you should set a very low value of the `cache` option in the storage, or even set it to `false`.

 ### Self Reference & Import Cycles

-The model definition is based on the plain object definition, so by the JavaScript constraints, it is not possible to create property, which is a model definition of itself, or use definition from another ES module, which depends on the source file.
-In those situations you can use `store.ref(fn)` method, which sets property to the result of passed function in time of the definition (when model definition is used for the first time).
+The model definition is based on the plain object definition, so by the JavaScript constraints, it is not possible to create a property, which is a model definition of itself, or use the definition from another ES module, which depends on the source file.
+In those situations, you can use the `store.ref(fn)` method, which sets a property to the result of the passed function in time of the definition (when the model definition is used for the first time).

 ```typescript
 store.ref(fn: () => Property): fn;